liseda-lab/Supervised-SS/README.md

 * 2nd column - Entity 2 Identifier;
 * 3rd column - Proxy Similarity.

-Regarding the KG, the toolkit takes as input an ontology file in OWL format and an instance annotation file in 2.0. or 2.1.
+Regarding the KG, the toolkit takes as input an ontology file in OWL format and an instance annotation file in 2.0.
 GAF format or tsv format.
 GAF format (http://geneontology.org/docs/go-annotation-file-gaf-format-2.0/).
 GAFs are tab-delimited plain text files, where each line in the file represents a single association between a entity and a ontology term/class.